 Veterinary clinic: pet owners, pets, visits, documents, and reminders

-This page covers the operating loop of a veterinary clinic: an owner books a pet, the reception team records the request, the team prepares the visit, attaches documents and photos, creates after-visit tasks, and reminds the owner about a follow-up check, vaccination, or control call.
+This page covers the operating loop of a veterinary clinic: an owner books a pet, the reception team records the request, the team prepares the visit, attaches documents and photos, creates after-visit tasks, and reminds the owner about a follow-up check, vaccination, or owner call.
 LadVen OS helps manage bookings, tasks, files, deadlines, and communication around the owner and pet, but it does not replace a veterinary clinical system, animal medical record, medical history, diagnoses, prescriptions, lab integrations, or industry registries.

 What Problem It Solves